Guillerbr/Tupan/Readme.md

+## Use Mysql DataBase.
+     in /config/config.json
+     Change the credentials to those in your database mysql.

+## Use Mongo DataBase.
+     in .env file
+     Change the credentials to those in your database.
+     Change the link to your Atlas online bank or enter the link to your local bank.

 ## Roles ACL-RBAC accesscontrol lib module Accesscontrol

      in /server/roles.js
-     We can configure the crud access level rules per user Admin user type has to control CRUD over system
+     We can configure the crud access level rules per user.
+     Admin user type has to control CRUD over system.

 ## Use 2fa TOTP token module Speakeasy- Google Authentication Client